About the report

-PLEASE NOTE: All reporting will be carried out online from 2018.
+PLEASE NOTE: All reporting is carried out online.

 Potential applicants should note that the reporting requirements for a WWGS grant are not onerous, and very much relative to the scale of grant received (i.e. there will be more minimal reporting required on a school grant by comparison with an NGO or education network grant).